kalicki2k/alpine-apache/README.md

-# Apache on Alpine Linux 3.6
+# Apache on Alpine Linux
-This is a micro docker images based on Alpine Linux 3.6 and Apache 2.4.
+This is a micro docker images based on Alpine Linux and Apache.

 To access site contents from outside the container you should map /var/www/localhost/htdocs.